enriquepablo/modus_ponens/README.md

   since that syntax is provided by the user in the form of a PEG.
 * It is scalable.
 The algorithmic cost (time and space) of adding both new facts and new rules to the system is independent of the amount of them already there.
+  (See below for soome benchmarks).
-  In this sense it must be noted that it uses a novel algorithm with little resemblance to [RETE][6].
+  In this sense it must be noted that it uses a novel algorithm with little resemblance to [RETE][6], the algorithm behind CLIPS and most bussiness rules systems.

 These properties should make it very appropriate for knowledge representation and reasoning, i.e. for logistic AI.